 God never instituted either Christmas or Easter.
 Like the strange fire of Nadab and Abihu, it was brought into our midst by the mixed multitude.
 The mixed multitude were the proponents of the modern-day high places.

-Some would say but Luke made mention of Easter in the Book of Acts.
+Some would say that Luke made mention of Easter in the Book of Acts.
 Okay, let us read it if it had anything to do with the celebration of Christ’s Resurrection.

 “And when he had apprehended him, he put him in prison, and delivered him to four quaternions of soldiers to keep him; intending after Easter to bring him forth to the people.”
 [Acts 12:4]